 Falls are often considered part of the norm for older adults, but these incidents can have serious health consequences.
 For older people, falls are the top cause of injury-related death, unintentional injury and hospital trauma admissions.
 Fortunately, there are many steps you can take to reduce your risk of falling in your home and when you are out in the community.
+Read on for tips to reduce your risk of a fall.

 Preventing Falls in Your Home